 D. Safety Factor for Infants and Children

-ii.
-Prenatal and postnatal sensitivity.
-The prenatal and postnatal toxicology data base for clomazone is complete with respect to FQPA considerations.
+2. Prenatal and postnatal sensitivity.
 There is no quantitative or qualitative evidence of increased susceptibility of rats or rabbit fetuses to in utero exposure in developmental studies.
-Although there was a suggestion of susceptibility in the rat developmental study based on the presence of delayed ossification in the fetuses, the EPA concluded that the fetal effects were no more severe than the maternal effects because: There is no dose response relationship for delayed ossification (i.e., absence of increased incidence with increase in dose); low fetal/litter incidences; delayed ossifications were not considered to be severe; and no visceral or skeletal malformations were seen.
+Although there was a suggestion of susceptibility in the rat developmental study based on the presence of delayed ossification in the fetuses, EPA concluded that the fetal effects were no more severe than the maternal effects because there is no dose response relationship for delayed ossification (i.e., absence of increased incidence with increase in dose, low fetal/litter incidences, delayed ossifications were not considered to be severe, and no visceral or skeletal malformations were seen).

-iii.
-Conclusion.
+3. Conclusion.
 There is a complete toxicity data base for clomazone and exposure data are complete or are estimated based on data that reasonably accounts for potential exposures.
-The FQPA factor was reduced to 1X because of the following reasons: There is no indication of quantitative or qualitative increased susceptibility of rats or rabbits to in utero and/or postnatal exposure; a developmental neurotoxicity study is not required; and the dietary (food and drinking water) exposure assessments will not under estimate the potential exposures for infants and children (there are currently no registered residential uses).
+Further, there is no indication of quantitative or qualitative increased susceptibility of rats or rabbits to in utero and/or postnatal exposure.
+Therefore, EPA determined that the 10X safety factor to protect infants and children should be removed (reduced to 1X).

 E. Aggregate Risks and Determination of Safety

 A DWLOC will vary depending on the toxic endpoint, drinking water consumption, and body weights.
-Default body weights and consumption values as used by the US EPA Office of Water are used to calculate DWLOCs: 2Liters (L)/70kilograms (kg) (adult male), 2L/60 kg (adult female), and 1L/10 kg (child).
+Default body weights and consumption values as used by the USEPA Office of Water Start Printed Page 80341are used to calculate DWLOCs: 2L/70 kg (adult male), 2L/60 kg (adult female), and 1L/10 kg (child).
 Default body weights and drinking water consumption values vary on an individual basis.
-This variation will be taken into account in more refined screening-level and quantitative drinking water exposure assessments.
+This variation will be taken into account in more refined screeninglevel and quantitative drinking water exposure assessments.
 Different populations will have different DWLOCs.
-Generally, a DWLOC is calculated for each type of risk assessment used: Acute, short-term, intermediate-term, chronic, and cancer.
+Generally, a DWLOC is calculated for each type of risk assessment used: acute, short-term, intermediate-term, chronic, and cancer.

 1. Acute risk.
-A Tier 1 acute dietary exposure analysis for clomazone was performed using existing and proposed tolerance level residues, 100 CT for all commodities, and DEEM default processing factors.
-The acute analysis was performed for females 13-50 years old.
-Using the exposure assumptions discussed in this unit for acute exposure, the acute dietary exposure from food to clomazone will occupy <1% of aPAD for females 13-50 years and older at the 95th percentile.
+Using the exposure assumptions discussed in this unit for acute exposure, the acute dietary exposure from food to clomazone will occupy less than 1% of the aPAD for females 13 years and older.
 In addition, there is potential for acute dietary exposure to clomazone in drinking water.
-After calculating DWLOCs and comparing them to the EECs for surface and ground water, EPA does not expect the aggregate exposure to exceed 100% of the aPAD, as shown in the following Table 3: Start Printed Page 10202
+After calculating DWLOCs and comparing them to the EECs for surface and ground water, EPA does not expect the aggregate exposure to exceed 100% of the aPAD, as shown in the following Table 3:

 |Children (1-6 years old)||0.84||<1||23||2.4||8,400|